 Imagine it’s morning.
 You’ve just woken up, perhaps because of the sun streaming in through your windows.
 You stretch a little and slowly open your eyes, trying to clear the sleep and haze that settled in overnight.
-You don’t notice anything amiss with your first blink, but with the second blink, you see a shadowy blob at the end of the bed.
+You don’t notice anything amiss with your first blink, but with the second blink, you see a shadowy blob at the end of your bed.
 It’s too big to be pillows or a pile of blankets.
 You quickly blink again to force your eyes to focus, and realize the blob is definitely a person.
-Could be a family member, you think—but by the fourth blink, your sleepy eyes have cleared, and you realize there’s definitely a strange man sitting at the end of your bed.
+It could be a family member, you think—but by the fourth blink, your sleepy eyes have cleared, and you realize there’s a strange man sitting at the end of your bed.
 And he’s bleeding.

-Though it has been reported that the intruder sat and chatted for at least 10 minutes before the Queen was able to summon help, Fagan himself says it didn’t quite happen that way: “Nah!
+Though it has been reported that the intruder sat and chatted for at least 10 minutes before the Queen was able to summon help, Fagan himself said it didn’t quite happen that way: “Nah!
 She went past me and ran out of the room; her little bare feet running across the floor."

 To this day, Fagan isn’t sure why he did it.
 “Something just got into my head,” he explained in 2012.
 Whatever “something” was, it got into his head twice.
 Fagan later admitted that he had broken into Buckingham Palace several weeks prior to his encounter with the Queen, finding some presents for young Prince William and drinking a bottle of wine.
 He left before he could be apprehended.